nhansen/GQC/README.md

 ## Dependencies

-Running GQC requires an installation of commit 38b07c2 or later of Gene Myers' [FASTK](https://github.com/thegenemyers/FASTK.git) package with its "KmerMap" and "FastK" commands in your path.
-GQC also uses R's Rscript command with [Bioconductor](https://www.bioconductor.org/) to create plots, and [bedtools](https://bedtools.readthedocs.io/en/latest/) to compare and merge intervals.
+Running GQC's assembly benchmarking requires an installation of commit 38b07c2 or later of Gene Myers' [FASTK](https://github.com/thegenemyers/FASTK.git) package with its "KmerMap" and "FastK" commands in your path.
+For both assembly and read analyses, GQC uses R's Rscript command with [Bioconductor](https://www.bioconductor.org/) to create plots, and [bedtools](https://bedtools.readthedocs.io/en/latest/) to compare and merge intervals.
 If the "Rscript" command is not in a user's path, the program will complain, and perform all functions except plotting.
 If the "bedtools" command isn't in the user's path, the program will exit with an error.
-To use GQC's plotting functions, you will need to install the "stringr" package and the "karyoploteR" package, which is part of Bioconductor.
+To use GQC's plotting functions, you will need to install the "stringr" package and the "karyoploteR" package, which are part of Bioconductor.

-In addition, the program requires various files with data about the benchmark assembly you are comparing to.
+In addition, the program requires a set of files with data about the benchmark assembly you are comparing to.
 For the Q100 benchmark assembly hg002v1.1, a tarball of these files is available on [AWS](https://s3-us-west-2.amazonaws.com/human-pangenomics/T2T/HG002/assemblies/polishing/HG002/v1.1/benchmark/resources/hg002v1.1.resources.tar.gz).
-Once downloaded, the tarball should be unpacked and the locations of its files should be included in the config file passed to the program (see the section "Config file" for more details).
+Once downloaded, this tarball should be unpacked and the locations of its files should be included in the config file that is either in your current working directory or that you pass to the GQC program (see the section "Config file" for more details).

 All other dependencies will be installed by the pip installer with the commands in the next section called "Local Installation".
-Feel free to post installation issues to the issues section of this github repository.
+Feel free to post installation issues to the issues section of this github repository and we will attempt to address them promptly.

 ## Local Installation

-Until GQC is available on PyPi and bioconda, the easiest way to use it is to install it locally.
+Until GQC becomes available on PyPi and bioconda, the easiest way to use it is to install it locally.
 First clone this github repository:
 ```
 git clone https://github.com/nhansen/GQC
 cd GQC